ragulpr/wtte-rnn/README.md

 * Quick visual intro to the [model](https://imgur.com/a/HX4KQ)

 ## Why it's cool
-We assume data of many time-series of events were we want to use historic data to predict the time to the next event (TTE).
-If we haven't observed the last event yet we only have the minimum of the tte to train on.
+The data consists of many time-series of events were you want to use historic data to predict the time to the next event (TTE).
+If you haven't observed the last event yet there's only the minimum of the TTE to train on.
 This is called *censored data* (in red):

 ![Censored data](data.gif)

-Instead of predicting the tte itself the trick is to let your machine learning model output the *parameters of a distribution*.
-This could be any machine learning model but we like RNNs:
+Instead of predicting the TTE itself the trick is to let your machine learning model output the *parameters of a distribution*.
+This could be anything but we like the *Weibull distribution* because it's [awesome](https://ragulpr.github.io/2016/12/22/WTTE-RNN-Hackless-churn-modeling/#embrace-the-weibull-euphoria).
+The machine learning algorithm could be anything gradient-based but we like RNNs because they are [awesome](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) too.

 ![example WTTE-RNN architecture](fig_rnn_weibull.png)

-One could use any distribution but we like the *Weibull distribution* because it's [awesome](https://ragulpr.github.io/2016/12/22/WTTE-RNN-Hackless-churn-modeling/#embrace-the-weibull-euphoria) but I hope to see many extensions.
+Hopefully there'll be lot's of extensions.
 We train the algos with a special log-loss for censored data.

 In essence, we want to assign high probability at the *next* event or low probability where there *wasn't* any events (censored data):

 ![WTTE-RNN prediction over a timeline](solution_beta_2.gif)

-What we get is a pretty neat prediction about the *distribution of the tte* in each step (here for a single event):
+What we get is a pretty neat prediction about the *distribution of the TTE* in each step (here for a single event):

 ![WTTE-RNN prediction](it_61786_pmf_151.png)